School of Rock: Plot

-Two weeks into his hiring, Dewey sneaks his key band members out of school to audition for a spot in the competition, while the rest of the class stay behind to maintain cover.
-When Freddy wanders off, Dewey retrieves him but the group is rejected because the bill is full.
-Summer comes up with an idea where Dewey deceives the staff into thinking that they have a terminal illness, allowing the band to audition.
-The next day, Mullins checks on his teaching progress, forcing Dewey to teach the actual material.
-Mullins explains that a parents' night will take place at the school the day before Battle of the Bands, which worries Dewey.
+Two weeks into his hiring, Dewey sneaks his key band members out of school to audition for Battle of the Bands while the rest of the class stay behind to maintain cover.
+The group is rejected because the bill is full; Summer tells Dewey to deceive the staff into thinking that they have a terminal illness, allowing the band to audition.
+The next day, Mullins checks on his teaching progress, forcing Dewey to feign teaching the actual material.
+Dewey later meets with Mullins to set up the competition under the guise of a field trip; the two bond over her love of Stevie Nicks.

-As Dewey prepares for the parents' night, Ned receives a paycheck from the school via mail, soon realizing that Dewey impersonated him.
-During the parents' meeting, the parents question what Dewey was teaching the kids until Ned, Patty, and the police confront Dewey.
-After Mullins asks what is going on, Dewey reveals his true identity, saying that he is not a certified teacher and flees to his apartment, where Ned suggests that Dewey should move out.
+As Dewey prepares for parents' night at the school, Ned receives a paycheck in his name from the school and realizes that Dewey impersonated him; Dewey begs him not to tell Patty.
+During the parents' meeting, the parents question what Dewey has been teaching the kids before Ned and Patty arrive with the police in tow.
+Forced to explain himself, Dewey reveals his true identity and flees to his apartment, where he and Patty argue until Ned intervenes and suggests Dewey should finally move out.

-The next morning, the parents go on an uproar in front of Mullins at her office, while the kids decide not to let their hard work go to waste.
-When the new substitute discovers that the kids are missing, she informs Mullins who takes the parents to the competition.
+The next morning, the parents confront Mullins at her office, while the kids decide not to let their hard work go to waste; they go to Dewey's apartment and rally him to join them.
+Ned decides to attend the show and ends his relationship with Patty.
+When the new substitute discovers the kids missing, she informs Mullins, who races to the competition with the parents tagging along.
 A school bus comes to pick up Dewey, who leads the kids to the Battle of the Bands and decides that they play the song written by Zack earlier.
-All the while, Ned breaks up with Patty after he finally stands up for himself and Dewey by walking out of the apartment to see Dewey perform.
-Initially dismissed as a gimmick, the band wins over the entire crowd.
-No Vacancy wins to Dewey's dismay, but the audience chants encore for the School of Rock, performing for the crowd once again.
+Initially dismissed as a gimmick, the band wins over the entire crowd, while the parents are impressed by their children's talent and confidence.
+No Vacancy wins, to Dewey's dismay, but the audience chants encore for the School of Rock, who perform for the crowd once again.

-Some time later, an after school program known as the School of Rock has opened as Dewey continues to coach the students he played with before while Ned teaches beginners.
+Some time later, Dewey continues the School of Rock as an after-school program, coaching the students he played with before while Ned teaches beginners.